chiaome/chiaome.github.io/_posts/2016-07-03-the-analysis-and-speculation-system-of-college-entrance-examination-of-my-university.markdown

 ---
 layout:     post
-title:      "The system displaying the employer's distribution"
+title:   "The analysis and speculation system of college entrance examination of my university"
 subtitle:   ""
 date:       2016-07-09
 author:     "Zhao Chang"